Ashwagandha is a plant traditionally used in Ayurvedic medicine to promote a youthful state of physical and mental well-being.

 Does ashwagandha interact with any other drugs?

-Ashwagandha may also impact the activity of immunosuppressive medications and of thyroid medications, although the effects are not entirely known.
+Ashwagandha may also impact the activity of immunosuppressive medications and thyroid medications, although the effects are not entirely known.

 Taking ashwagandha may affect certain lab test results.
 Thyroxine levels (which may be tested to evaluate thyroid function) and digoxin levels (which may be tested if you are taking digoxin) can be falsely elevated when checked by your healthcare provider.
 Make sure your healthcare provider knows you are taking ashwagandha before checking these lab tests.